-This resource provides information about using a power of attorney to allow another person to manage your personal and financial affairs for you.
-Some states recognize the granting of durable powers of attorney, which means that the agent can start using it only once he is incapacitated.
-Some states don't, which means that on the day you sign the permanent power of attorney, your agent can use the document.
-Your attorney can in fact be anyone you choose, so choosing someone who acts in your best interest can give you greater peace of mind.
+Are you looking for a comprehensive guide to power of attorney (POA)?
+This resource provides all the information you need to know about using a POA to allow another person to manage your personal and financial affairs.
+Some states recognize the granting of durable powers of attorney, which means that the agent can start using it only once you are incapacitated.
+Other states don't, which means that on the day you sign the permanent power of attorney, your agent can use the document.
+Your attorney can be anyone you choose, so it is important to select someone who acts in your best interest.

 You can revoke your power of attorney whenever you want, as long as you are mentally competent and comply with your state's revocation laws.
-Specifically authorized powers may be especially important for married people concerned about what would happen if one spouse became ill and needed care in nursing homes or other long-term care.
+It is especially important for married people concerned about what would happen if one spouse became ill and needed care in nursing homes or other long-term care.
 No power of attorney document is legally binding before it is signed and executed in accordance with the laws of your state.
 The last will and power of attorney are powerful and important documents that give you peace of mind and protect your family.